 At a minimum, you should signup for Mailchimp and find a WordPress plugin that integrates with their service.
 Last I checked, you can signup for a free account and get set up quickly.

 I found Convert Kit to be a lot easier to use, especially when segmenting users and creating newsletter campaigns.
 However, Convert Kit is more expensive at $29/mo.
 The faster you can increase your email list, the more you can grow your normal blog readership and traffic.

 #5.
 Premium Plugins

 This area has the most flexibility, as the premium plugin market for WordPress is massive and thriving.
 Quality varies greatly from plugin to plugin, and you might find others that provide value.

-But keep in mind that a plugin could get a lot of positive reviews and still not be very good.
+But keep in mind that a plugin could get many positive reviews and still not be very good.
 If you can test out the plugin before purchasing, I highly suggest doing so.
-Some plugins will destroy the performance of your site, or have bizarre bugs that are hard to track down.
+Some plugins will destroy your site's performance or have bizarre bugs that are hard to track down.
 In some cases, free WordPress plugins might work better for your needs.

 These are the plugins I use and recommend:

 - Yoast: The free version might work fine for you.
 But their premium option does provide some useful features.
 I especially love how the plugin will ask if I want to create a 301 redirect when deleting an article or post that was already published (this prevents a 404 Page Not Found error).
 Yoast premium costs $89/yr.